DillonSteyl/SCIE1000/ContextBased/context_exercise_4.md

 The log of the number of CFU/mL is then plotted against time.
 This will result in phase B showing a linear curve, rather than an exponential one.
 The slope of this line is the growth rate of the bacteria population.

-We want you to write a program that will determine and plot the bacterial growth curve for a sample of Pseudomonas aeruginosa, a common infectious Pseudomonas species, that has been tested through a batch culture experiment.
+We want you to write a program that will determine and plot the bacterial growth curve for a sample of *Pseudomonas aeruginosa*, a common infectious Pseudomonas species, that has been tested through a batch culture experiment.
 Observations from the experiment are as follows:

 The initial number of CFU present in the 15 millilitre sample of agar was 225,000.
 The lag phase lasted for 6 hours, and following this the bacteria were observed to double every 15 minutes.